Racheltmz/SC2002_OOP_FOMS/README.md

 ## Set Up

-To run the FOMS application locally, follow these steps:
+To run the app application locally, follow these steps:

 1. Clone the repository to your local machine.

        https://github.com/Racheltmz/SC2002_OOP_FOMS.git

 2. Ensure you have Java installed on your system.
-3. Open the FOMS folder in your preferred Java IDE.
+3. Open the app folder in your preferred Java IDE.
-4. Compile and run the FOMS.FOMSApp.java file.
+4. Compile and run the app.FOMSApp.java file.
 5. Upon running the application, users will be presented with a menu to choose between the customer interface, staff interface, or quitting the application.
 Follow the prompts to navigate through the system and interact with its features.

 ## Dependencies